propelorm/Propel2/documentation/cookbook/runtime-introspection.markdown

 # Model Introspection At Runtime #

-In addition to the object and peer classes used to do C.R.U.D. operations, Propel generates an object mapping for your tables to allow runtime introspection.
+In addition to the object classes used to do C.R.U.D. operations, Propel generates an object mapping for your tables to allow runtime introspection.

 The intospection objects are instances of the map classes.
 Propel maps databases, tables, columns and relations into objects that you can easily use.